-- (a) The commissioner may, after preparing a statement of need and reasonableness and holding a public meeting, designate waters with muskellunge as muskellunge waters. - (b) The commissioner may prescribe rules for each designated muskellunge waters that: - (1) restrict spearing from a dark house;
+(a) The commissioner may, after preparing a statement of need and reasonableness and holding a public meeting, designate waters with muskellunge as muskellunge waters.

-MINNESOTA STATUTES 1994
+(b) The commissioner may prescribe rules for each designated muskellunge waters that:

+- (1) restrict spearing from a dark house;

+- (2) restrict angling from a dark house;

+- (3) limit the open season to take fish;

+- (4) limit the size of fish that may be kept; and

+(5) limit the number of each species of fish that may be kept.

+(c) The commissioner must give notice and hold a hearing before adopting rules under this subdivision.
+The rules must have a termination date and may only be extended upon a showing by the commissioner, at a hearing, that the muskellunge population in the designated waters has been enhanced.

+Copyright © 1996 by the Office of the Revisor of Statutes, State of Minnesota.
+All Rights Reserved.

-- (2) restrict angling from a dark house; - (3) limit the open season to take fish; - (4) limit the size of fish that may be kept; and - (5) limit the number of each species of fish that may be kept. - (c) The commissioner must give notice and hold a hearing before adopting rules under this subdivision.
-The rules must have a termination date and may only be extended upon a showing by the commissioner, at a hearing, that the muskellunge population in the designated waters has been enhanced. - (d) The provisions of section 97C.385, subdivision 1, requiring the angling season on a lake to be closed in proportion to the spearing season do not apply to designated muskellunge lakes. - (e) The commissioner, in designating a muskellunge water on lakes wholly or partially within an Indian reservation, may not designate a whole lake larger than 29,775 acres in surface area, except that sensitive areas of lakes larger than 29,775 acres may be designated if clause (a) is complied with.
+(d) The provisions of section 97C.385, subdivision 1, requiring the angling season on a lake to be closed in proportion to the spearing season do not apply to designated muskellunge lakes.

+(e) The commissioner, in designating a muskellunge water on lakes wholly or partially within an Indian reservation, may not designate a whole lake larger than 29,775 acres in surface area, except that sensitive areas of lakes larger than 29,775 acres may be designated if clause (a) is complied with.